A complete guide to OCR A-Level Physics

 1. Drill the data sheet equations daily

-You are given a data sheet with most of the equations.
+You are given a data booklet with the standard equations.
 Drill yourself on what each one means, what each variable is, and what units it has.
 The students who lose marks are not the ones who forget the equation – they are the ones who pick the wrong equation under time pressure.

 2. Practise multi-step calculations under time pressure